Program Information

 Delivery: Campus

-Students are introduced to a holistic concept of health and the components of a health-enhancing lifestyle.
-Students are invited to reflect on their own experience of health recognizing challenges and resources that can impact lifestyle choices.
-Students are also introduced to a model that is applied in other courses understand the multi-faceted aspects of health and healing.
+This course introduces students to a holistic concept of health and the components of a health enhancing lifestyle.
+Students will be invited to reflect on their own experience of health, recognizing challenges and resources that can impact lifestyle choices.
+Students will be introduced to a model that can be applied in other courses to understand the multi-faceted aspects of health and healing.

 Prerequisite: Admission to the Health Care Assistant program